Laws & Regulations

 If I complete an EPA-accredited abatement course and receive EPA certification where am I eligible to work?

-Answer: EPA runs the Federal abatement program under Subpart L in all States and Indian Tribes that have not received authorization under Subpart Q to operate their own programs.
-If you are certified by EPA under the lead-based paint abatement program you are eligible to work in all EPA administered…
+EPA runs the federal lead-based paint activities (abatement, inspection and risk assessment) program under Subpart L in all states and Tribes that have not received authorization under Subpart Q to operate their own programs.
+If you are certified by EPA under the lead-based paint activities program you are eligible to…

 -